vrevelina/BSAN6070-CA-Revelina/CA02/README.md

 ## Contributors
 Version 1: Code created for CA02.ipynb in a (.py) file, by Professor Brahma\
-Version 2: A few variable changes and comments added, by Vania Revelina
+Version 2: Changed python code format into a jupyter notebook, few variable changes and comments added, by Vania Revelina